 An investment guide is a dual-purpose document that every designer should have on hand to send to potential clients.
 When you receive an inquiry, you need to respond in a way that converts good prospects to clients and weeds out the rest.
 As an introduction to you and your brand, it should be professional, thorough, and tailored to your own polished process.
 While providing this information upfront is a benefit to hopeful clients, it is also a time-saving measure for you and your staff so that your valuable time is spent designing instead of fielding questions via email.

-If you need to create an investment guide or update an existing one, this post is for you.
+If you need to create an investment guide or update an existing one, we’ve just launched two beautiful Investment Guide Templates.
 Today, we are outlining what to include and why (and bonus: the easiest way to put one together).

 When considering the contents of a well-constructed investment guide, it’s important to think about what information is available to potential clients already.
 It’s reasonable to assume that if someone is inquiring about your services that they’ve already done their part by reading through your website.
 Your investment guide should provide value by building on this information and including things that you don’t want to be published on your site.

 It’s helpful to draft it—and also present it—in sections, like an elaborate elevator pitch.
-Here is a general outline:
+Here is an exact outline of what we like to include in ours:

 We recommend beginning with a message straight to the reader from you.
 This helps the document feel more personal and gives them an idea of what to expect throughout.
 Explain the purpose of the guide in your own words.
 As always, keep your brand messaging top of mind as you write.
 It should inform your wording and how casual or formal you choose to be.